oracle/pgql-lang/pages/pgql-1.3-spec.md

     Transactions
       SOURCE KEY ( from_account ) REFERENCES Accounts
       DESTINATION KEY ( to_account ) REFERENCES Accounts
-      LABEL ( transaction )
-      PROPERTIES ( amount ),
+      LABEL ( transaction ) PROPERTIES ( amount ),
     PersonOwnerOfAccount
       SOURCE Persons
       DESTINATION Accounts
-      LABEL ownerOf
-      NO PROPERTIES,
+      LABEL ownerOf NO PROPERTIES,
     CompanyOwnerOfAccount
       SOURCE Companies
       DESTINATION Accounts
-      LABEL ownerOf
+      LABEL ownerOf NO PROPERTIES,
+    PersonWorksForCompany
+      SOURCE Persons
+      DESTINATION Companies
-      NO PROPERTIES
+      LABEL worksFor NO PROPERTIES
   )
 ```

 Above, `financial_transactions` is the name of the graph.
 The graph has three vertex tables: `Accounts`, `Persons` and `Companies`.
-The graph also has three edge tables: `Transactions`, `PersonOwnerOfAccount` and `CompanyOwnerOfAccount`.
+The graph also has four edge tables: `Transactions`, `PersonOwnerOfAccount`, `CompanyOwnerOfAccount` and `PersonWorksForCompany`.

 Underlying foreign keys are used to establish the connections between the two endpoints of the edges and the corresponding vertices.
 Note that the "source" of an edge is the vertex where the edge points _from_ while the "destination" of an edge is the vertex where the edge point _to_.